-In terms of ACT-specific content and strategy guides, I think PrepScholar far outstrips the competition in its level of detail and authenticity.
-As we'll discuss more below, though, you can also find some helpful strategies for the Reading, English, and Writing sections on Erica Meltzer's blog, The Critical Reader, and learn about the purpose of the ACT and the approaches you can take on Sparknotes.
+In terms of ACT-specific content and strategy guides, I believe that PrepScholar far outstrips the competition in its level of detail and authenticity.
+As we'll discuss more below, though, you can also find some helpful strategies for ACT Reading, English, and Writing on Erica Meltzer's blog, The Critical Reader, and learn about the purpose of the ACT and the approaches you can take through Sparknotes.

-PrepScholar offers a wide variety of in-depth guides with specific, real ACT examples.
+PrepScholar offers a wide variety of in-depth guides with specific, realistic ACT examples.
 We break down exactly what's tested on each section and give you suggested study schedules to help you manage your time as well as strategies for guessing.
-We also customize our advice to make it relevant to students of all grade levels and with all different target scores and schedules.
+What's more, we customize our advice to make it relevant to students of all grade levels and with all different target scores and schedules.

 Here are some of our especially helpful guides that break down exactly what's tested on each section of the ACT: